 The Adviser uses a disciplined "bottom-up" selection process to identify equity securities of companies that appear to be selling at a discount to the Adviser's assessment of their intrinsic value.
 To estimate a company's intrinsic value, the Adviser may employ a variety of analysis techniques that it deems appropriate for each individual company.
 Examples of such techniques include estimating a company's future financial results such as revenues, earnings, cash flows, or earnings before interest, taxes, depreciation and amortization ("EBITDA") and then applying the Adviser's estimate of a relevant price multiple that it will assign to these values based on the Adviser's assessment of a "normalized" ratio (a ratio based on the company's and/or its industry's historical norms).
 Examples of these types of ratios are price to sales, price to earnings, price to cash flow, or enterprise value to earnings before interest, taxes, depreciation and amortization or "EV/EBITDA".
-Other techniques that may be used to estimate intrinsic value include: the Adviser's estimate of a company's private market value; a fair value liquidation analysis; discounted cash flow analysis; or dividend discount models.
+Other techniques that may be used to estimate intrinsic value liquidation analysis; discounted cash flow analysis; or dividend discount models.